hoangtng/hoangtng.github.io/essays/software-engineering.md

 ---
 layout: essay
 type: essay
-title: "Exploring Fundamental Software Engineering Concepts"
+title: "Reflections on the Journey of Software Engineering Education"
 # All dates must be YYYY-MM-DD format!
 date: 2023-12-12
 published: true